Little girl coloring at a table (purple overlay)

 Guiding Criteria

-Proposals addressing key areas of focus for the 2024 Summit that include representation of parent/caregiver and provider voice and address topics impacting historically marginalized people will be prioritized.
-Please provide specific examples when drafting your proposal.
+Proposals addressing key areas of focus for the 2025 Summit that are submitted by and/or include representation of parent/caregiver and provider voice and that center voices which may include but are not limited to:

 • The session content and speakers promote inclusion and diversity within the context of the presentation and broader home visiting field.
 Proposals should speak directly to issues of DEIB when possible.
 Please provide specific examples when submitting.